“Yurii Kaparulin and Les Kasyanov created a striking documentary.”

 In the middle of the steppes of Kherson region lies a railway station called Kalinindorf.
 In 1927 the «all-Union elder» Mikhail Kalinin came here to establish the Jewish national district.
 To honor this event the inhabitants of Velyka Seidemenukha renamed their village to Kalinindorf.

 In 1924 Soviet government launched a campaign for resettlement of the Jews to the steppes of Southern Ukraine.
 Restoration of Yiddish language and the new proletarian philosophy were in the limelight of the Ukrainian Jewish kolkhozes which got ideological names.
 In Southern Ukraine five Jewish national districts were created.
 In the steppes between the Dnipro and Kherson, as well as in the north of the Crimean peninsula more than 100,000 Jews.

 Over a period of 1930s all the state campaigns for supporting various nations of the country like Ukrainization or Jewization were cancelled.
 On August 27, 1941, Kalinindorf was occupied by the German army.
 Right afterwards, the Nazis began executing Jews who didn’t manage to evacuate.

 Today Kalinindorf has a neutral name Kalynivske.
 Only ruins of the ancient synagogue remind us of Jewish collective farms.
 As well as the director of the local museum, who keeps preserving the history of these lands.

-Yurii Kaparulin — historian, PhD, professor at the State University of Kherson, head of the Raphael Lemkin Center for Genocide Studies.
+Yurii Kaparulin is a historian, PhD, professor at the State University of Kherson, head of the Raphael Lemkin Center for Genocide Studies.
 He has been researching the history of Jewish agricultural settlements in southern Ukraine for the past five years.
 For the film Yurii acted as producer and researcher.

 Les Kasyanov is a photographer and filmmaker who has been working with the French historical organization Yahad—In Unum since 2011 collecting evidences about the Holocaust.
 Les was responsible for principal photography, sound and editing.